Adam Levine Reveals Shock That Blake And Gwen Were Dating, Shares How It Works

 Adam Levine has watched Blake Shelton and Gwen Stefani’s relationship from the start.
 As a coach on The Voice, he saw them together before they started dating and watching them now.
-ET shared that Adam is speaking out about his thoughts on Blake Shelton and Gwen Stefani and how their relationship just works.
+ET shared that Adam is speaking out about his thought son Blake Shelton and Gwen Stefani and how their relationship just works.
 Adam was actually the one who was the most surprised by these two starting to date.
 He didn’t even see it coming at all.

 .@adamlevine talks Gwen/Blake's relationship & @JonahHill officiating his wedding https://t.co/VWUA8wxlFE pic.twitter.com/mxTmmExohB